-Named for a Central American bird, this fruity, tropical drink was named the national drink of Nicaragua in 2006 following a nationwide cocktail competition.
-The creator behind this winning recipe, Dr. Edmundo Miranda Saenz, a native of Granada, Nicaragua, teamed up with a few family members to perfect his submission to El Trago Nacional, which was backed by iconic Nicaraguan rum producer Flor de Caña.
+Named for a Central American bird, this fruity, tropical cocktail became the national drink of Nicaragua in 2006 following a nationwide cocktail competition.
+The creator of this winning recipe, Dr. Edmundo Miranda Saenz, a native of Granada, Nicaragua, teamed up with a few family members to perfect his submission to the competition, El Trago Nacional, which was backed by iconic Nicaraguan rum producer Flor de Caña.

-The original El Macuá recipe calls for white rum, but if you prefer to use a rum with some age on it, this can bring a new level of complexity to the drink—if you want to get really fancy, consider making your own rum blend to step up your cocktail game with this recipe and beyond.
-It’s a tried-and-true pro move used by top-tier bars across the world, and if you’re able to find at least one rum from Nicaragua to fit in with El Macuá’s theme, even better.
+The original El Macuá recipe calls for white rum, but if you prefer to use a rum with some age on it, this can bring a new level of complexity to the drink.
+And if you want to be really fancy, you could even make your own rum blend.
+It’s a pro move used by top-tier bars across the world.

-When it comes to using juice in cocktails, fresh is generally best, but some (like guava) are much easier to find in pre-juiced form.
-Any quality guava juice will work when making El Macuá at home, though you’ll want to stick with freshly-squeezed orange and lemon juices for best results Depending on which brand of guava juice you use to make this recipe, the cocktail’s color will range from a bright orange-pink hue to a soft yellow shade.
-Either way, this tart, lightly sweet tropical rum cocktail is sure to transport you to a sunny Nicaraguan beach.
+When it comes to using juice in cocktails, fresh is generally best, but some juices—like guava—are much easier to find already-juiced.
+Any quality guava juice will work when making El Macuá at home, though you’ll want to stick with freshly-squeezed orange and lemon juices for best results.
+Depending on which brand of guava juice you use, the cocktail’s color will range from a bright orange-pink hue to a soft yellow shade.

 - 1 1/2 ounces white or aged rum

 - 1 ounce orange juice, freshly squeezed

 Add the rum, guava juice, orange juice, lemon juice and simple syrup into a shaker with ice and shake until well-chilled.